 Welcome to the UT-Dallas website for Dr Bill Semper.
 Here you will find the latest information about classes I am teaching and other interests.
 My current schedule and office hours are listed on the Latest page, and Coming Soon will include any information about upcoming semesters.
 As you are probably well aware, the UT-Dallas Computer Science department is growing rapidly, and as such last minute schedule changes are almost inevitable.
 I will try to keep this site up to date with the latest information as soon as I am made aware of it.
 The best way to contact me is via e-mail: [email protected] My office is located in ECSS 4.602.

-In the Fall 2017 Semester I am teaching the following courses:
+In the Spring 2018 Semester I am teaching the following courses:

 - CS 3305.HON Discrete Mathematics for Computing - Honors